fosskers/hello-webserver/README.md

 ## Performance

 The numbers below are rough measurements.
-No profiling or attempts at hand-optimization have been done.
+The code is idiomatic, and no attempts at hand-optimization nor profiling have been done.
+This should give a fair view of "off-the-shelf" performance.

 All servers were tested with the following command: